ahemadkhatik684-lab/Data-Science/README.md

 # Data-Science
-This is my data Scince project
+This is my data Scince project.